Stanley Hammond (sculptor): Membership and recognition

+Hammond was president of the Victorian Artists Society for 5 terms between 1972 and 1977 and was a council member for 38 years.
+His contributions were honored in 1993 on the occasion of his 80th birthday celebration with the naming on the "Hammond" gallery.

 The Stanley Hammond sculpture prize (inaugurated in 1953) was named in his honour.

 He was awarded the Queen Elizabeth Coronation Medal in 1952 and the MBE in 1974, awarded for sculpture and services to art.